Clinical Research Trials

 CorEvitas - MGR-720| Principal Investigator: Dr. Tulio Bertorini

-The objective of the registry is to create a cohort of myasthenia gravis subjects to evaluate long-term real-world safety and effectiveness of standard of care treatments for myasthenia gravis.
+The objective of the registry is to create a cohort of myasthenia gravis subjects to evaluate long-term real-world safety and effectiveness of standard of care treatments for myasthenia gravis, a rare autoimmune disorder.
 Data collected through the registry may be used to address a range of research questions and use cases, including but not limited to: characterizing the natural history of the disease, evaluating the effectiveness and safety of commercially available medications for the treatment of myasthenia gravis, providing information to support ongoing risk-benefit evaluation by drug manufacturers and regulators, and research related to drug utilization, disease burden, and unmet needs

 DiscGenics DGX-A02/A03| Principal Investigator: Dr. Michael LaBagnara